ckdextergames/Icarus_mods/README.md

 This mod turns the Icarus Statue into a late-game prize to be displayed with pride. :) It must be crafted at the fabricator and the recipe requires a wholloping crapton of various T2, T3, and T4 materials.

 *__CAUTION__*: These mods may conflict with other mods!
 (And obvi can't be used together...)
 Recommended to use alone, or with mods known not to change "D_ProcessorRecipes", or use Mod Manager to choose your desired changes.
-Mod Manager highly recommended: https://github.com/Jimk72/Icarus_Software
+[Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

 ---